Trading

 Beyond domestic demand, Dubai's re-export advantage is arguably its most compelling commercial asset.
 Positioned at the crossroads of Asia, Africa, and Europe, the emirate functions as a redistribution hub for goods manufactured in China, India, and South-East Asia destined for markets across the Middle East, East Africa, and beyond.
 Dubai South Free Zone amplifies this advantage through its direct proximity to Al Maktoum International Airport, one of the world's largest cargo airports by capacity, enabling fast and cost-efficient movement of goods.

-What the Sticks and Umbrellas Trading Licence Covers
+What the Sticks and Umbrellas Trading License Covers

 Products that fall within the scope of this activity code include standard rain umbrellas, compact folding umbrellas, beach parasols, sun umbrellas, walking canes, decorative canes, and promotional branded umbrellas.
 Products that fall outside this code, such as medical mobility aids or specialist orthopaedic walking frames, would require a separate or additional activity classification.

-The Trading Licence is issued under the Trading category, which is one of the most commonly established licence types at Dubai South Business Hub Free Zone, offering a straightforward path to market entry for both first-time entrepreneurs and experienced traders.
+The Trading License is issued under the Trading category, which is one of the most commonly established license types at Dubai South Business Hub Free Zone, offering a straightforward path to market entry for both first-time entrepreneurs and experienced traders.

 Wholesale suppliers serving hospitality groups, retail chains, and promotional goods buyers represent another strong fit, as do entrepreneurs seeking a low-overhead free zone setup with re-export capability.
 The absence of a local sponsor requirement makes this an especially attractive option for foreign nationals looking to establish full ownership and control over their business.